dvdsk/Book-safe/README.md

 To disable the cloud sync, _Book safe_ blocks network to the reMarkable server by changing the Linux firewall.
 These changes are lost on reboot.
 If anything goes wrong, sync can thus be re-enabled by rebooting the device.
 It is also strongly recommended to disable `auto power-off` in `settings->battery`, because the auto power-off will re-enable the sync while the files are still blocked.

-In case anything goes wrong, hidden content can be restored by moving the entire content of `/root/home/locked_books` back to `/home/root/.local/share/xochitl`.
+In case anything goes wrong, you can run `book-safe unlock` to move the hidden files back to their original location.
+Hidden content can also be restored manually by moving the entire content of `/root/home/locked_books` back to `/home/root/.local/share/xochitl`.

 #### Setup
 - Download the latest stable release [binary](https://github.com/dvdsk/Book-safe/releases).
-- Move it to anywhere on your reMarkable.
+- Move it to any folder of your choice on your reMarkable.
 I usually place it in `/home/root`.
 - _[optional]_ Turn off auto power-off on the reMarkable.
-- Run the binary with the `install` subcommand. _Note: each time reMarkable updates, you will need to install Book safe again, or it will either not run or activate at old times._
+- Run the binary with the `install` subcommand. _Note: each time reMarkable updates, you will need to install Book safe again, or it will either not run or activate at old times (from two updates ago)._

 #### Dev Setup
 Requires a _Unix_ OS.